savoirtech/qemu-s390x-apache-karaf/README.md

 | netdev | configures network device (maps host port 2222 to VM port 22) |
 | device | configure virtual io |

+Note: By default the cloud image will have around 2.2 GB disk available, if you need more space you can run the following command:

+    qemu-img resize ubuntu-22.04-server-cloudimg-s390x.img +2G

 ### Step 4: Connect via SSH

 Once the VM is running, SSH into it using: